Suspect charged with killing 8 in Atlanta-area shootings that targeted Asian-run spas

 Yaun was a well-liked Waffle House employee who relatives and friends say was killed while on a date night.
 She had been a server at the restaurant chain since 2013, the company said in a statement.

-She and her husband, Mario, were getting a couple’s massage at Young’s Asian Massage when the gunfire began, according to a GoFundMe page set up to support her family.
+She and her husband, Mario, were getting a couples massage at Young’s Asian Massage when the gunfire began, according to a GoFundMe page set up to support her family.
 Her husband escaped.

 Atlanta officials did not release the names of the victims there.